JetBrains/intellij-sdk-docs/reference_guide/custom_language_support/registering_file_type.md

 <!-- Copyright 2000-2020 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

 The first step in developing a custom language plugin is registering a file type associated with the language.

-The IDE normally determines the type of a file by looking at its file name.
+The IDE normally determines the type of a file by looking at its file name or extension.
+In 2020.2, support for mapping via _hashbang_ is available via `hashBangs` attribute in `com.intellij.fileType` extension point.

 A custom language file type is a class derived from [`LanguageFileType`](upsource:///platform/core-api/src/com/intellij/openapi/fileTypes/LanguageFileType.java),